ISA-tools/isa-api/README.md

 Contributing
 ------------
-The ISA-API is still in very early stages of development.
+The ISA-API is still in development.
 We would be very happy to receive any help and contributions (testing, feature requests, pull requests).
 Please feel free to contact our development team, ask a question, report a bug or file a feature request in the Github issue tracker, or fork our repository.